akanner/irsa-image-downloader/README.md

 * build a better parameter interface.
 * Add a new parameter to specify the output folder and the output file's name.
-* Add the possibility to choose different palletes (through new parameters).
+* Add the possibility to choose different palettes (through new parameters).
 * Add the possibility to generate RGB images
 	* To do this, it may be needed to add a new band (to use one band per color)